GuiguiJayJay/Titanic/README.md

 Most of the models currently implemented allowed to me to hit 78.9% accuracy on test data provided by Kaggle, so if you have something else using this, well there is a problem somewhere!
-I mostly used the Support Vector Classifier for this task, despite most of people on Kaggle reporting better results using a Decision Tree.
+I mostly used the Support Vector Classifier for this task, despite most of peoples on Kaggle reporting better results using a Decision Tree.
 Well for me it was not the case.
 You can test yourself, there is an option to train a Decision Tree.

 I will detail the content in subsequent sections, but would like to make a summary of the files here:
 - all the text files are monitoring outputs from the code.
-You can skip it, there is no code inside.
+You can skip them, there is no code inside.
 - the main part of the code (the executable script) is **titanic.py**.
-This is where all options are defined and where all models are defined.
+This is where all options and models are defined.
 - the directory **titalib** contains custom-made librairies.
 Those weren't *necessary* but greatly helps improving the readability of the script and its versatility.
 The feature engineering is performed into one of the scripts from this directory, we will come back later on it.